-- Plain files: that contain specific information such as plain text, C or Fortran source code, object code, executable code, postscript code, a Maple worksheet etc. - Directories: special files that serve as containers for other files (including other directories).
+- Plain files: that contain specific information such as plain text, MATLAB code, executable code, PDF code, a Maple worksheet etc. - Directories: special files that serve as containers for other files (including other directories).
 In the Windows/Mac worlds, directories are known as folders, and although the 'directory' terminology is used exclusively in these notes, I fully expect that many of you will only find it natural to use 'folder'

-Absolute and relative pathnames, working directory: All Unix filesystems are rooted in the special directory called I. All files within the filesystem have absolute pathnames that begin with I and that describe the path down the file tree to the file in question.
+Absolute and relative pathnames, working directory: All Unix filesystems are rooted in the special directory called / (forward slash).
+All files within the filesystem have absolute pathnames that begin with / and that describe the path down the file tree to the file in question.
+Thus refers to a file named junk that resides in a directory with absolute pathname that itself lives in directory

-Thus